 Madeira is currently not included in the low-density category, but officials here are regularly lobbying the Portuguese government to get that changed.
 To be updated on the latest developments, please subscribe to our email list.

-Some Golden Visa investors prefer the funds route, as it’s faster and more straightforward than property.
+Many Golden Visa investors prefer the funds route, as it’s faster and more straightforward than property.
 You can choose your fund and investing it directly, without having to spend valuable time locating the ideal property.

 What’s more, to secure a Golden Visa at the same level in property, you’d have to go down the rehabilitation route, rather than buying a brand-new property in Madeira.